joelpurra/npshell/README.md

 # Add sounds by null-delimited paths from stdin.
 find . -iname '*best of*.mp3' -print0 | np add -

-# Add 10 random sounds from the combined list of a single sound, stdin and a folder.
+# Add 10 shuffled sounds from the combined list of a single sound, stdin and a folder.
 find . -iname '*best of*.mp3' -print0 | np add 10 path/to/sound.mp3 - path/to/folder/with/sounds/
 ```